Akshaykumargp/engine-data-prognosis/README.md

  **Observations:**
-By observing above visualization we get to know that the number of cycles run by the each engine before failing.
+By observing the above visualization, we learn that the number of cycles carried out by each engine before failure.

 **Mean number of cycles and histogram of number of cycle**

 ![image](https://user-images.githubusercontent.com/98378358/210375255-46edc5f2-89ec-4f2e-a7f3-74d1e0a2cd91.png)

 **Observations:**
-By observing the above graph we can say that the Mean number of cycles after which jet engine fails is 206
+Based on the graph above, we can say that the average number of cycles after which the jet engine fails is 206.

 **Histogram representation of each sensor data**